FrontiersinBiophysics2022/FrontiersinBiophysics2022.github.io/index.md

 ## Student Presentations

 We will be accepting abstracts for both oral presentations and posters starting in Spring 2022.
-If you would like to be notified when abstract submissions open up, please join our mailing list by filling out <a  href="https://docs.google.com/forms/d/e/1FAIpQLSf0ixQqO0VjencGe7onJLlzslAWeI5X8Aovbfatd89z8H24pw/viewform?usp=sf_link">this form</a>.
+If you would like to be notified when abstract submissions open, please join our mailing list by filling out <a  href="https://docs.google.com/forms/d/e/1FAIpQLSf0ixQqO0VjencGe7onJLlzslAWeI5X8Aovbfatd89z8H24pw/viewform?usp=sf_link">this form</a>.

-In the meantime, check out our <a href="https://www.youtube.com/channel/UCwP6RGJhiLxWdDefTr11RGA">Youtube channel</a> to see recordings of the virtual presentations from last year's conference.
+In the meantime, check out our <a href="https://www.youtube.com/channel/UCwP6RGJhiLxWdDefTr11RGA">Youtube channel</a> to see recordings of the virtual presentations from the 2021 conference hosted by UBC.

 # Sponsors